ceph/ceph-csi/docs/development-guide.md

   to set it to `1` as we need to build with go-ceph bindings.
 * `GO111MODULE` is enabled by default, if `GO111MODULE` is set to `off` we need to set it to `on` as cephcsi uses go modules for dependency.
-* Ceph-CSI uses the native Ceph libaries through the [go-ceph package](https://github.com/ceph/go-ceph).
+* Ceph-CSI uses the native Ceph libraries through the [go-ceph package](https://github.com/ceph/go-ceph).
 It is required to install the Ceph C headers in order to compile Ceph-CSI.
 The packages are called `libcephfs-devel`, `librados-devel` and `librbd-devel` on many Linux